mknichel/javascript-errors/README.md

 #### Naming inline scripts and eval

-Stack traces for code that was inlined into a HTML page will use the page's URL and line/column numbers for the executed code.
+Stack traces for code that was eval'ed or inlined into a HTML page will use the page's URL and line/column numbers for the executed code.

 For example: